After closure of Fairfax GM plant, UAW gears up to escalate strikes against Big 3 automakers

 General Motors has temporarily laid off most of the approximately 2,000 unionized workers at its Fairfax assembly plant in Kansas as a result of the ongoing UAW strikes.
 The other two companies have also announced temporary layoffs at a smaller scale.

-So far, the companies have failed to present wage offers that the union sees as adequate, though the automakers say they've already put generous offers on the table.
-The UAW is pushing for a 40% wage increase over the length of the contract.
+So far, the companies have failed to present wage offers that the union sees as adequate, though the automakers say they've put generous offers on the table.

+The UAW has rejected the companies' offers so far, saying the automakers can do more after earning record profits in recent years.
+The union has also cited the big pay earned by CEOs, including GM leader Mary Barra who made nearly $29 million in 2022 — 362 times the median GM employee's paycheck, according to Securities and Exchange Commission filings.

-The two sides also remain at odds over other key economic issues, including the restoration of pension and retiree health care and cost of living adjustments.
-The UAW says it wants to make up for concessions that propped up the automakers during the 2008 financial crisis — the effects of which workers still feel to this day.
+The two sides also remain at odds over other key economic issues, including the restoration of pension and retiree health care and cost of living adjustments — all benefits that the UAW gave up before and during the Great Recession.

 "We haven't had a raise in years, a real raise," said Gil Ramsey, a Ford employee who's on strike in Wayne, Mich.
 "And everything that we gave up when the company was down on the ropes — we haven't even got that back yet."